• Home

 • After sauteing the garlic for 1 minute, add the greens a few at the time, allowing them to wilt as you go.

-• After the the greens come to temp, have wilted down in the pan, Add 1 tsp chicken stock concentrate, 1/4 cup cider vinegar, 2 tsp sugar, 1 tsp pepper, 1/4 tsp red pepper flakes.
+• After the the greens come to temp, have wilted down in the pan, Add 1 teaspoon chicken stock concentrate, ¼ cup cider vinegar, 2 teaspoon sugar, 1 teaspoon pepper, ¼ teaspoon red pepper flakes.
 Give everything a good stir.

 • Put the lid on and set the stove on low.
 Check and stir every 30 minutes or so.
 Add more stock if needed.
 After 2 hours the greens should be done, tender and flavorful